emilyjspencer/checklist/dataeng.md

 * pros of data warehouse
 * cons of data warehouse
 * pros of data lake
+* what are the two main frameworks for data processing
 * cons of data lakes
 * what is meant by commodity hardware
 * how do data lakes fit into the existing data architecture